isomerpages/pa-chingay/_join-us/Volunteers.md

 1\.
 Check tickets and usher guests to their designated seats
 2\.
 Hype up atmosphere and engage the audience before, during and after the parade
 3\.
 Answer general queries from guests
-4\.
-To distribute goodies bags / collaterals (if any)

 |  |   |
 | -------- | -------- |